 Tracey A. Hulen

-Tracey Hulen is an elementary and middle school mathematics specialist with experience leading two professional learning communities in Fairfax County, Virginia, to Model PLC status.
+Tracey A. Hulen is an elementary and middle school mathematics and SEL specialist who has experience leading two professional learning communities in Fairfax County, Virginia, to Model PLC status.

 Tracey A. Hulen

-Tracey Hulen is an elementary and middle school mathematics specialist who has experience leading two professional learning communities in Fairfax County, Virginia, to Model PLC status.
-Tracey also specializes in social-emotional learning and possesses a wide range of experience in using data to drive instruction.
+Tracey A. Hulen is an elementary and middle school mathematics specialist who has experience leading two professional learning communities in Fairfax County, Virginia, to Model PLC status.
+She specializes in mathematics and social-emotional learning and has a wide range of experience collaborating around data-driven instruction.

-Tracey served as a mathematics specialist at Mason Crest Elementary in Annandale, Virginia, a Model PLC and winner of the inaugural DuFour Award in 2016.
-Her work with preK–6 teacher teams was instrumental in helping build and support the school’s innovative mathematics program.
-Tracey also worked to support early-childhood teams by integrating social-emotional learning with academic learning.
+Tracey served as a mathematics specialist at Mason Crest Elementary School in Annandale, Virginia, a model PLC and winner of the inaugural DuFour Award in 2016.
+Her work with PreK–6 teacher teams and was instrumental in helping build and support the school’s innovative mathematics program.
+Tracey also worked to support early childhood teams by integrating social-emotional learning with academic learning.
 Under her leadership, Mason Crest consistently achieved outstanding results in mathematics on the Standards of Learning for Virginia Public Schools.

-For four years, Tracey worked with the mathematics team at the Fairfax County Public Schools Instructional Services Department, which serves 140 elementary schools in Virginia.
+In addition to her work at Mason Crest, Tracey worked with the mathematics team at the Fairfax County Public Schools Instructional Services Department, which serves 141 elementary schools in Virginia.
 Her work supported the development of FCPS’s rigorous mathematics curriculum, assessments, and instructional programs.
 Tracey also facilitated FCPS’s mathematics professional development for administrators, instructional coaches, and elementary teachers.
-She worked to provide individualized support to schools in planning, creating assessments, discussion data, determining lesson study, differentiated instruction, and utilizing best practices in mathematics.
+She worked to provide more individualized support to schools in planning, creating assessments, data discussion, implementing lesson study, differentiating instruction, and utilizing best practices in mathematics.

-Along with Diane Kerr, Jacqueline Heller, and Brian K. Butler, Tracey is a coauthor of What About Us?
-The PLC at Work® Process for Grades PreK-2 Teams.
+Along with Ann Bailey-Lipsett, Tracey is the coauthor of Building Blocks for Social-Emotional Learning: Creating Safe, Secure, and Successful Elementary Schools.
+She is also the coauthor of the book What About Us?: The PLC at Work® Process for Grades PreK–2 Teams along with Diane Kerr, Jacqueline Heller, and Brian K. Butler.
 Her writing has also been published in AllThingsPLC Magazine and The Journal of Mathematics and Science: Collaborative Explorations from the Virginia Mathematics and Science Coalition.

 Mathematics at Work™